 There’s really three basics you need to understand when working with your camera: ISO, shutter speed, and aperture.

-If you’re able to get a fairly decent understanding of these functions, your photos will improve immensely, because they’ll look sharper and more professional.
+If you’re able to get a decent grasp on these functions, your photos will improve immensely, because they’ll look sharper and more professional!

 3. LEARN YOUR POSES: